General Questions

 - The video quality is very poor or heavily compressed

-- The AI-generated content (SORA, Veo 3, deepfake, etc.) is highly sophisticated
+- The AI-generated content (Sora 2, Veo 3, Kling, deepfake, etc.) is highly sophisticated

 - The video contains a mix of real and AI-generated elements